 Notice that each excuse is related to the physical body.

 Saying you are too (insert any self-deprecating excuse) is like saying you are too dirty to take a shower.

 Firstly, Yoga is not only about the physical.
 Technically speaking, the physical practice makes up just 12.5% (according to Patanjali’s Eight Limb Path).

-Let’s also remember, these harsh judgements exist only in your head.
-They are relative terms which you are using to compare yourself against an imaginary group of students who
+Let’s also remember, these harsh judgments exist only in your head.
+They are relative terms that you are using to compare yourself against an imaginary group of students who

 - may not exist

 - if they did, you haven’t even met them yet